-Hosting a destination wedding in Mexico is very common with foreign couples.
+Hosting a destination wedding in Mexico is a very common choice with foreign couples.
 Given that it is one of the most popular places in the world for destination weddings.

 Not surprisingly, many foreigners also get engaged here and seek to have their Mexico destination wedding in one of the abundant locations.
 Such as the pristine beaches in the Riviera Maya, in a majestic colonial house in Merida, Yucatan or during a breathtaking sunset in Puerto Vallarta.
 Something the Mexican Destination Wedding scene is not short of, is stunning wedding venues.

 A Mexico destination wedding ceremony can be divided into multiple categories.
 But here we divide them into 5 of the most common:

 - Civil Wedding